osu-mist/catalog-api-test/readme.md

 ##Mockup

 ###Connecting
-The following HTTP requests will be done over telnet for the purposes of example:
+The following HTTP requests will be done over netcat for the purposes of example:

 ```
-$ telnet localhost 8008
+$ nc localhost 8008 << HERE
 …
 …
-Connected to localhost.
+HERE
 ```

 ###GET